tawn33y/whatsapp-cloud-api/README.md

     const result = await bot.sendMessage(to, 'Hello world');

     // Start express server to listen for incoming messages
-    // NOTE: Read below on 'Verifying your Callback URL' to understand how
+    // NOTE: See below under `Documentation/Tutorial` to learn how
-    // to make the server publicly available await bot.startExpressServer({
+    // you can verify the webhook URL and make the server publicly available await bot.startExpressServer({
       webhookVerifyToken,
     });